 In the following ER-diagram, we model people (person).
 The married relation models the German law (i.e., each person can have at most one spouse).
-The parent\of is to be interpreted in the biological way (i.e., each person has exactly one mother and one father).
+The parent_of is to be interpreted in the traditional biological way (i.e., each person has exactly one mother and one father).

-First, add min/max to the diagram.
+First, refine the diagram by adding the min/max notation.
 Then, create SQL-statements that would create the corresponding tables in a database system.
 Use not null, primary key, references, unique and cascade when possible/necessary.